qgustavor/mega/readme.md

 ## Missing functionality

 - No sharing features
-- Server to client requests are not handled.
+- Server to client requests are not parsed.
 - Missing file management: move, mkdir, symlink etc.
-- methods can only be called after ready event.

 ## API